Docworld/devart-template/project_summary.md

 - Thanks to Abi Tura for the concept inspiration
 - Thanks to Pedro Chambino for the Pulse lib and advice on integration
+- Thanks to Devon McFarlane for teaching me some of his AE skills